shree998/Campus-Expert/1-introduction/README.md

 ### Issues ❓💬

 You can open an issue to get support any time.
 Please follow the below steps:
+- Search past issues to see if your question has been answered before.
 - Make your title as descriptive as possible.
 - Apply the labels "MODULE-1" and "help".
 - Follow and complete the ISSUE TEMPLATE.